ferrix/cftor53/README.md

 2. A DNS-validated ACM certificate for the subdomain (in us-east-1 for CloudFront compatibility)
 3. CloudFormation outputs with the name servers to add to Cloudflare

+## Features

+- Cross-region resources: Hosted zone in your preferred region and certificate in us-east-1
+- Cross-region references properly handled using CDK's cross-region capabilities
+- SSM Parameters for referencing resources in your own infrastructure

 ## Prerequisites

 - AWS account and configured AWS CLI